 They see your profile picture, biography, and your most recent posts.
 Going back to our last point about following users to grow your own follower base, when a user clicks your profile, they shouldn’t have any questions.

-What I mean by that is this.
-Your profile should say who you are and what you do.
+What we mean by that is this is that your profile should say who you are and what you do.

 Having your logo as your profile picture makes the most sense.
 It’s much more recognizable than a random picture of a person or one of your products.